-5.40 In considering the conversion or care must be taken to ensure that such development does not harm bats or their roosts, as required under the Conservation of Habitats and Species Regulations 2010.
+5.40 In considering the conversion or re-use of redundant agricultural buildings care must be taken to ensure that such development does not harm bats or their roosts, as required under the Conservation of Habitats and Species Regulations 2010.
 In the case of the re-use of historic agricultural buildings the proposal should not threaten the historic asset.

-buildings will be considered against the provisions of national policy and Local Plan policy ET.9.
+5.41 Proposals for the re-use of rural buildings will be considered against the provisions of national policy and Local Plan policy ET.9.